 Daily homework is a requirement for all students.
 It aims to reinforce the content of subjects taught in the classroom and to sharpen newly acquired skills.
 It helps develop sound home study habits and fosters the valuable practice of independent work.
-Middle and high school students are provided one week-schedules (OWS) of assignments, quizzes, and tests, which can be accessed on the school website by parents.
+Middle and high school students are provided one week-schedules (OWS) of assignments, quizzes, and tests, which can be accessed on Google Classroom for each subject/class.